 The reviewer will annotate a timestamp when they see the vessel leaving the dock with the intent of going fishing.
-This can be when the vessel either tosses the dock-lines or when you see them steam away from a mooring.
+This can be when the vessel either pushes away from the dock or when you see them steam away from a mooring.

-If the reviewer cannot determine or track the departure location and the system is activated while underway, DO NOT annotate a SAIL_DATETIME.
+If the reviewer cannot determine or track the departure location and/or the system is activated while underway, DO NOT annotate a SAIL_DATETIME.
 The EME-SYSTEM NOT ACTIVATED AT DOCK event should be annotated when the video begins.
-This field should only be NULL if the EME-SYSTEM NOT ACTIVATED AT DOCK is annotated.
+The SAIL_DATETIME field should only be NULL if the EME-SYSTEM NOT ACTIVATED AT DOCK is annotated.